The vacuum bell treatment of pectus excavatum has a long history. Applying a vacuum to lift the sunken sternum was used more than a century ago.

 In 2002, the Eckart Klobe vacuum bell was registered as a medical product for the non-invasive lifting of the sunken chest and was made available to the market.
 Because of this, Eckart Klobe's vacuum bells could be sold and used in the European Union (EU).

 Since April 2012, Eckart Klobe's vacuum bells have had an FDA Registration in the USA.
-In January 2014, they received an MDEL (Medical Device Establishment Licence) in Canada, and the vacuum bells could be sold there without any limitation.
+In January 2014, they received an MDEL (Medical Device Establishment Licence) in Canada.
+The vacuum bells could be sold without any limitation.

 For vacuum bell therapy to succeed, you need to follow some directions.
 Unfortunately, the directions can be very misleading and can confuse us.

 - Lewis Spitz.
 In: Wikipedia [Internet].
 2022 [cited 2022 Nov 24].
 Available from:

 - Fritz Lange (surgeon).
 In: Wikipedia [Internet].
 2022 [cited 2022 Nov 24].
 Available from: https://en.wikipedia.org/w/index.php?title=Fritz_Lange_(surgeon)&oldid=1068031654

 - Device is an easier option to correct chest deformity – The Virginian-Pilot [Internet]. [cited 2022 Nov 24].
 Available from:

 - Pectus Perú [Internet]. [cited 2022 Nov 24].
 Available from: https://www.facebook.com/permalink.php?story_fbid=pfbid0maPLwp6GvenE9VZz3fZURhaVaxo235z5v5gHQj9kXGaxyQPNCBdXtw9Bkm5PcQKJl&id=725463717528689